purrbot-site/PurrBot/wiki/Commands.md

 >
 > **Usage**:
 > - `.Fuck <@user>`
+> - `.Fuck <@user> --anal`

 **This command can only be run in NSFW-labeled channels!**

 Asks the mentioned user to have sex with you.
 The mentioned user can accept or deny the request by clicking on the corresponding reactions of the message.
+`--anal` gives a Anal fuck gif.

 ----
 ### Lewd